valera-rozuvan-archive/test-zone-js-with-jsonp/README.md

 # Test how Zone.js handles JSONP

+## Update in 2022

+With the fix from [PR](https://github.com/valera-rozuvan/test-zone-js-with-jsonp/pull/3) by [JiaLiPassion](https://github.com/JiaLiPassion), the original issue should be gone.

+## For historic purposes

 This repository tries to confirm the fact that [Zone.js](https://github.com/angular/zone.js/) can't (doesn't) monkey patch JSONP.
 The project consists of a front-end application, and a back-end application.
 In the web app interface, there are two buttons.
 The first button triggers a GET request, the second